aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dapper-Integration.md

         }
     }

-You should set the assemblies contains mapper classes.
-Excample:
+You should set the assemblies that contain mapper classes.
+Example:

     [DependsOn(
          typeof(AbpEntityFrameworkModule),